 Jean Gabin was a brooding, rough working class anti-hero in France when his role as cool master criminal Pépé le Moko (France, 1937) made him an international star.

 Set in the Casbah of French Morroco, a labyrinth of alleys and termite-hole dwellings in an underworld slum that creates its own bustling, self-contained society within Algiers, Gabin’s Pépé is the uncrowned king of the criminal jungle.
-He’s also its prisoner, safe only as long as he remains in this world the local gendarmes can’t penetrate.
+He’s also its prisoner, safe only as long as he remains in this world that the local gendarmes can’t penetrate.
 “When he is killed, there will be 3,000 widows at his funeral,” says Moroccan Inspector Slimane (Lucas Gridoux), whose complicated relationship with Pépé is based on mutual respect and utter honesty: he walks the Casbah only because he never hides his identity or his intentions.

 Into this shadowy world, where friendship and trust is everything yet betrayal and duplicity awaits behind every dark corner, walks a lovely Parisian (the exotic Mirielle Balin) adorned in expensive jewelry.
 Pépé steals her jewels and she steals Pépé’s heart, a fatal weakness exploited by Slimane, the only cop to have earned his respect.
 It’s the chink in Pépé’s armor at the center of his plan to capture the Casbah’s most notorious gentleman thief.